gabrielweyer/nuggets/docs/powershell/README.md

 Based on an answer to the `Stack Overflow` question [PowerShell: Capture the output from external process that writes to stderr in a variable][powershell-capture-stderr].

+## Most useful automatic variables

+`$PSScriptRoot` contains the full path of the executing script's parent directory.

+`$LASTEXITCODE` contains the exit code of the last native program or PowerShell script that was run.
+I use it only for native programs.

 ## References

 - [The PowerShell Best Practices and Style Guide][powershell-style-guide]